ahdis/chmed/pages/_includes/dosage.md

     </dosage>
 ```

-like in simplified times, if the dosage changes, multiple dosage elements have to be defined: See example [increasing dosage very hour](MedicationStatement-chmed16af-mp-medicationstatement-tt-1-diffrates-mathbera.html), [tapered dosing](MedicationStatement-chmed16af-mp-medicationstatement-tt-4-spiricort.html).
+Like in simplified times, if the dosage changes, multiple dosage elements have to be defined: See example [increasing dosage very hour](MedicationStatement-chmed16af-mp-medicationstatement-tt-1-diffrates-mathbera.html), [tapered dosing](MedicationStatement-chmed16af-mp-medicationstatement-tt-4-spiricort.html).